 What does the technique help with ?

 The technique can help to reduce or eliminate chronic, non-specific musculoskeletal problems such as back, neck, joint pain, RSI, migraine and stress related conditions.
-It teaches how to maintain poise and composure during times of duress : in pregnancy for example, when performing a task such as public speaking, singing, playing a musical instrument or playing sport.
+It teaches you how to maintain poise and composure during times of duress : in pregnancy for example, when performing a task such as public speaking, singing, playing a musical instrument or playing sport.
 In fact the technique is useful for any activity we do.
-For example, sitting for long periods at the computer can become uncomfortable causing us to adopt habits of hunching over, crossing legs, tensing arms and legs which can be exhausting and potentially harmful when repeated on a daily basis.
-With the Alexander Technique you can improve the way you move, sit and work to make yourself more balanced, poised and comfortable in daily life.
+For example, sitting for long periods at the computer can become uncomfortable and make us hunch over, cross our legs, or tense up.
+This can be exhausting and potentially harmful when repeated on a daily basis.
+With the Alexander Technique you can learn to improve the way you move, sit and work to make yourself more balanced, poised and comfortable in daily life.
 If you would like to read about some case studies please go to my Links page.

 What benefits can be expected?

 Anyone can benefit from Alexander Technique lessons, no matter what age you are or fitness level you have.
 There is nothing strenuous about learning Alexander Technique.
 It is not a physical exercise regime.
-Instead through guidance, observation and participation you learn how to change unhelpful habits which cause unnecessary tension, stress or even pain .
-With the help of your teacher's skilled and gentle touch and their verbal guidance you learn to use every part of yourself -mind and body- to work together in a unified way.
+Instead through guidance, observation and participation you learn how to change unhelpful habits of movement which cause unnecessary tension, stress or pain .
+With the help of your teacher's skilled and gentle touch and verbal guidance you learn to use every part of yourself -mind and body- to work together in a unified way.
 Poise, vitality and co-ordination all improve and movement becomes lighter, easier and more enjoyable.
 Essentially you learn how to make less effort and loosen the grip of habit.